kubewarden/kubewarden.io/content/blog/2025/02/kubewarden-1.22-release.md

 The policies maintained by the Kubewarden team will steadily be pushed with these new annotations.

-## Rust SDK v0.13.0 now has built-in types for Kubewarden CRDs
+## Rust SDK v0.13.x now has built-in types for Kubewarden CRDs

-The Rust SDK now contains types for the Kubewarden CRDs, such as ClusterAdmissionPolicies, PolicyServers, etc. These types are toggled by a new crate feature, `crd`.
+The Rust SDK now contains types for the Kubewarden CRDs, such as `ClusterAdmissionPolicies`, `PolicyServers`, etc. These types are toggled by a new crate feature, `crd`.
 These types are consistent with the `k8s-openapi` crate (using `Option<T>`), and are useful to those policy authors that want to write context-aware policies that deal with Kubewarden policies themselves.

 ## Internal policy-server policy.yaml field rename

-Currently, PolicyServers are configured via a policy.yaml file, created as a ConfigMap by our controller.
+Currently, policies hosted by a Policy Servers are configured via a `policy.yaml` file, created as a `ConfigMap` by our controller.
 For consistency reasons, we have changed the format of this policy.yaml file to match the format of policies defined in our CRDs by renaming the `url` field to `module`.
 This also allowed us to simplify our controller by removing translation logic.

-This is a breaking change, but only impacts users using a PolicyServer without the Kubernetes controller, such as raw policy users.
+This is a breaking change, but only impacts users using a Policy Server without the Kubernetes controller, such as raw policy users.

 ## Bug fixes and dependency updates

 As always, we've addressed bugs and updated dependencies to ensure a smooth experience.
-Worth noting is a policy-server bug fix for certificate hot-reload, which could make the policy-server stop with a panic if the certificate was malformed, stopping the hot-reload mechanism.
+Worth noting is a Policy Server bug fix for certificate hot-reload, which could make the Policy Server stop with a panic if the certificate was malformed, stopping the hot-reload mechanism.
 Now, it will error, but will accept a fixed certificate.

-On the maintenance side, the OpenTelemetry libraries have been bumped for both the controller and policy-server.
+On the maintenance side, the OpenTelemetry libraries have been bumped for both the controller and Policy Server.

 ## Getting in touch